 3. Use hot water or ice packs to reduce the pain duration and intensity.
 Others suggest after removing the tentacles, immerse the affected arm or leg in hot water of 104 to 113°F for at least twenty minutes.
 If other body parts are impacted, a hot shower can be used instead.

 4. Friends recommend and we have been using After Bite itch eraser.
-It is ammonia based and works well to relieve pain from stings.
+It is ammonia and baking soda based and works well to relieve pain from stings from our experience.
 A range of new prevention and treatment products is also available including somewhat controversial jellyfish sting protection (do read the reviews).
 Please let us know what has worked for you.

-5. Read the comments below for others’ recommendations.
+5. Read over 100 comments below for others’ recommendations.

 1. Carefully pluck visible tentacles with a fine tweezers.